Difference Between Stock Option vs RSU

 - After the vesting period is over in stock options, the employees have an option to buy or sell the stocks.
 After the end of the vesting period, stock options behave as common stocks.
 In Restricted stock units, the employees can ask the employer to stretch the vesting period for a little longer so that he has some income tax benefits.
 This is done under the tax laws mentioned.

-- The no of shares which gets available for stock option holders over a series of time frames.
+- The no of shares that gets available for stock option holders over a series of time frames.
 So the stock options only can have the payment by stocks.
 In the case of RSU, the company doesn’t purchase but gives grants.
 So the payment in RSU can be both in terms of cash or stocks.

 - In RSU the taxes are applied only as of the income taxes.
 This simply means that the capital gain taxes are not applicable here.
-Stock options can be of either of the two: Non qualified stock options and incentive stock options.
+Stock options can be of either of the two: Nonqualified stock options and incentive stock options.
 For the non-qualified stock options, the taxes are calculated on the spreads.
 Spreads can be defined as the difference between the market price and the grant price.
 This difference is treated as an income and charged accordingly.
 For the incentive stock option, the taxes are calculated as preferred items and treated as alternative minimum tax.

 - To decide whether the stock option would be valuable or restricted stock options.
 One needs to analyze and model the future aspect of the company.
 If the analysis shows that the company will be doing great in the future, then stock options are more valuable because in the future the market price of the stock will be higher because of the performance of the company and the grant price at the initiation would be smaller.
 So, it would be more valuable to get stock options.
 If In the future the company doesn’t perform well then you would be paying more than the actual market price available for the stocks.